-APPENDIX G MANAGEMENT STRATEGY (2020 - ONWARDS)
+APPENDIX G MANAGEMENT S STRATEGY (20 20 - ONWARD S)

-Management Strategy Aim Short term (1-2 years) (2020-2021) Medium term (3-5 years) (2022-2024) Long term (5+ years) (2025-on) Weed Control (RWEAs) Control and reduce weeds in RWEAs to protenct and enhance native vegetation.
-Exotic plant cover within the Conservation Area must not be permitted to exceed: Primary weed control, consisting of bush regeneration by qualified bush regeneration contractor, applying a range of techniques including: Removal of weeds ensuring that all plant parts which can reproduce are removed and that soils do not become prone to erosion.
-Use of carefully selected herbicide according to label directions and/or current off label permit, ensuring minimal off target damage.
-Use of appropriate control measures as recommended in the Department of Primary Industries Noxious and Environmental Weed Control Handbook 5th Edition 2011 or equivalent replacements for control of weeds, ensuring minimal off target damage.
-Use of forestry mulching or slashing machinery only with prior written permission from BCD.
+Management Strategy Aim Short term (1-2 years) (2020-2021) Medium term (3-5 years) (2022-2024) Long term (5+ years) (2025-on) Weed Control (RWEAs) Control and reprotenct and execution plant control and execution plant control and execution plant control and reprotent and execution plant control and reprotent and rep enhance n over within be permi ative veget on the Conse tation. ervation eed: by qualified bush regeneration contractor, applying a range of techniques including: Removal of weeds ensuring that all plant parts which can reproduce are removed and that soils do not become prone to erosion.
+Use of carefully selected herbicide according to label directions and/or current off label permit, ensuring minimal off target damage. range of techniques including: Removal of weeds ensuring that all plant parts which can reproduce are removed and that soils do not become prone to erosion.
+Use of carefully selected herbicide according to label directions and/or current off label permit, ensuring minimal off target damage. regeneration by qualified bush regeneration contractor, applying a range of techniques as described for Short term.
+Targets for exotic weed cover will be reviewed Annual ongoing maintenance weed control From Year 11 onwards from the Site/s 2016 (2017- 2020) 2021- onwards Targets for exotic weed A1 70 60 50 Use of appropriate control measures as recommended in the Department of Primary Industries Nevigue and Environmental Wood. them being reduced, based on the take reasonable measures in relation to the control of exotic plants.
+A2 20 15 10 Industries Noxious and Environmental Weed Control Handbook 5th Edition 2011 or equivalent replacements for control of weeds, ensuring performance of weed management documented within the A3 30 20 15 Wise of forestry mulching or slashing machinery only with prior written permission from BCD.
 Ensure control programs are commenced when timing and extent of weed removal will minimise adverse effects on wildlife (weeds may provide protection or habitat for native fauna).
-Dense thickets of lantan a should be removed in gradually mosaic patterns to minimise disturbance to the habitat of native animals.
+Dense thickets of lantana should be removed in gradually mosaic patterns to minimise disturbance to the habitat of native animals.
 Contact BCD if any uncertainty exists regarding weed control methods.
-Follow up weed control, consisting of bush regeneration by qualified bush regeneration contractor, applying a range of techniques as described for Short term.
-Targets for exotic weed cover will be reviewed annually with the aim of them being reduced, based on the performance of weed management documented within the annual report for the monitoring program.
 Management Effort Required: RWEAS A-D: between approximately 300 and 500 hours up to a maximum of \$30,000/year (depending on contract rate and chemical requirement).
-RWEA Coal terminal: between approximately 100 and 167 hours up to a maximum of \$10,000/year (depending on contract rate and chemical requirement).
-Annual ongoing maintenance weed control From Year 11 onwards from the relevant Conservation Agreement date: The Owner must take reasonable measures in relation to the control of exotic plants.
+CT2 10 10 5 Management Effort A4 10 5 5 Required: B1, B2, C1, D1, CT1 5 5 5 approximately 300 and sinimise approximately 300 and sinimise animals.
+Monitoring Site/s Exotic Foliage Co over (%) Contact BCD if any uncertainty exists regarding on contract rate and Short term (2020- 2021) Medium term (2022- 2024) Long term (2025- on) prior written permission of BCD. between approximately 100 and 167 hours up to a maximum of \$10,000/year (depending E1 10 5 5 on contract rate and chemical requirement).
+Dates to be con nfirmed up on signed Co onservation . ,